Khaya anthotheca (Welw.) C.DC.

 Khaya is one of four naturalized genera found in South Africa.
 The other three genera are Melia, Cedrela and Toona.
 The species name anthotheca is derived from the Greek word anthos (flower) and theke for the case/container of the flower.

-Larvae of the white barred charaxes butterfly (Charaxes brutus natalensis) feed on the larvae on the leaves of this tree.
+Larvae of the white barred charaxes butterfly (Charaxes brutus natalensis) feed on the leaves of this tree.

 The wood of Khaya anthotheca weathers well and is resistant to borers and termites.
 It is moderately resistant to fungal decay.
 The timber saws well but is inclined to be tough, and sharp equipment is therefore needed.
 The wood is dark, hard, reddish brown and durable, suitable for furniture, flooring, panelling, and excellent for boat building, moderately heavy (air dry 620 kg/m 3 ), with an attractive grain.
 Khaya anthotheca is heavily used in the Ruvuma region of Tanzania for furniture.
 Large quantities of this species have been exported from East Africa.